TEACHES IN THE FOLLOWING PROGRAM(S)

 James Zager received a BS degree in Musical Theatre at the University of Wisconsin Steven’s Point and an MFA in Theatre for Youth: Directing/Playwriting at Arizona State University.
-He worked as a professional actor, director, and choreographer in theatre, film and television for over 15 years in the greater Chicago area.
+He worked as a professional actor, director, and choreographer in theatre, film and television for over 20 years in the greater Chicago area.
 Currently he is a freelance director/choreographer collaborating with the likes of Milwaukee Rep, Milwaukee Ballet, Florentine Opera, In-Tandem, and serves as an Artistic Associate with Milwaukee Opera Theatre.
 Zager has created new works based on the writings of Wilde, Homer and Shakespeare and his body of work includes the youth plays Juliet, The Shakespeare Project, Stories Gone Wilde, and What You Will, all published by Dramatic Publishing.
-In addition, as an Associate Professor of Theatre, he teaches Intro to Theatre and Intro to Performance in the Pio-core here at Carroll University.
+In addition, as a Full Professor of Theatre and Dance, he directs the Fall Musical and teaches Intro to Theatre, Musical Theatre Workshops, and Theatre Dance here at Carroll University.

 Areas of Specialization